 Swedish Meatballs have been made and enjoyed in American homes for years as an appetizer at dinner parties and swanky get-togethers.
 Chances are if your grandparents or parents were the types of folks to enjoy throwing fancy dinner parties in the ’40s, ’50s, ’60s, and early 70’s you might have had the privilege of enjoying these international delights from Sweden.

 According to Mathistorisk Uppslagsbok by Jan-Ojvind Swahn, the Swedish word for the meatball (k”ttbulle) first appeared in Swedish print was in Cajsa Warg’s 1754 cookbook.
 Swahn points out that the meatball could not have been a typical food, at least not for ordinary people, until the meat grinder made the preparation simple.
 Swedish meatballs, smaller in size than those of Italy or Germany, are traditionally served with cream gravy and lingonberry preserves.

 Swedish meatballs are usually served at buffets and smörgåsbords, a custom that reflects their Swedish origins.
 Buttered noodles are the traditional accompaniment.
 Swedish meatballs also date way back to the 1920s.

-Here is our families version of Swedish Meatballs that we have been enjoying for years.
-So simple and delicious to make, it will be a new family favorite goto meal on the weekends.
+Here is our family version of Swedish Meatballs that we have been enjoying for years.
+So delicious and straightforward to make, it will be a new family favorite goto meal on the weekends.